mrshmllow/wire/doc/tutorial/part-one/basic-hive.md

 ## Importing `vm.nix`

-Lets import our `vm.nix` to this hive, and add a package such as `vim` to our configuration which we did not include before:
+Lets import our `vm.nix` to this hive to fix our evaluation errors.
+Additionally, add a new package such as `vim` to our configuration:

 ```nix:line-numbers [hive.nix]
 let